Nosara, Costa Rica

 Flights to Costa Rica

 The easiest way of getting to Nosara is by flying in to the Liberia International Airport.
 From Liberia, it is about a two hour drive to Nosara.
-From San Jose, it is about a five hour drive.
+From San Jose, it is about a five-hour drive.

 That being said, we will go through how to get here from each airport to clear things up a bit.

-From San Jose Internation Airport
+From San Jose

-The drive to Samara is long, but fine.
+The drive to Nosara is long, but fine.
 The first two hours of the drive are on a main toll highway.
 If you are a somewhat experienced driver you should have no trouble with this.

 The tolls do not accept credit cards.
 They will take dollars or colones.